The Benefits of Horizontal Lifeline Systems

-Horizontal track systems provide personal fall protection where collective measures such as barriers are not suitable.
+Horizontal fall protection systems provide personal fall protection where collective measures such as barriers are not suitable.
 Recommended to be designed in restraint, this is an affordable, suitable solution, should working at height be unavoidable and guarding not achievable.

-The systems can be designed for multiple users and requires training on working at height and PPE.
-Fall arrest systems are used where it is not possible to design a system in restraint and help to minimise the consequences of falls from height.
+The horizontal lifeline systems can be designed for multiple users and requires training on working at height and PPE.
+A fall arrest system is used where it is not possible to design a system in restraint and help to minimise the consequences of falls from height.
 Before use, they do require suitable rescue plans and rescue training for users to be in place.

 There is no need to disconnect from this solution as the product consists of one continuous track with no intermediate brackets to pass.
 This is good for safety, but it is also a robust and aesthetically pleasing option to consider.

-It is required by law that this system is inspected and certified every 12 months at a minimum, along with any associated PPE equipment.
+It is required by law that the horizontal lifeline systems are inspected and certified every 12 months at a minimum, along with any associated PPE equipment.
 Altus Safety also provide horizontal safety lines that use a cable system, rather than a track.

-We’re always keen to discuss your requirements so please don’t hesitate to get in touch.
-We look forward to hearing from you.
+We’re always keen to discuss your requirements for horizontal lifeline systems or a fall arrest system so please don’t hesitate to get in touch.
+We look forward to hearing from you about horizontal fall protection systems today.

 Got a question?
 Our team can tell you more about this solution.